Bourdon Effect, Restrained and Unrestrained Pipes

 Bourdon Effect in Unrestrained Pipes

-Pipe elongation prom pressure load on end cap is:
+Pipe elongation from end cap pressure load:

 L – Pipe Length